xbouteiller/DetectEvent/README.md

 ### Major changes
 - RMSE change detection method is implemented on differentiated signal
-- Arg parser was added : It can be used in order to change manually some parameters before computation
+- Arg parser was added : It can be used in order to define manually some parameters before computation

 ### Example of uses
 Good results was obtained with the following configuration:

 >
+> python Leaf_exec.py --transfo_rmse 4 --fit_exp_rmse 2 --transfo_diff 2 --fit_exp_diff 2
+>

+This is equivalent to:

+>
 > python Leaf_exec.py -tr 4 -fr 2 -td 2 -fd 2
->
-> python Leaf_exec.py --transfo_rmse 4 --fit_rmse 2 --transfo_diff 2 --fit_diff 2
 >

 That's mean:

 - the 'raw' signal :